BodduAnanthaSaiTeja/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-TIC-TAC-TOE  is the two players game where it  has been implemented using C language
+TIC-TAC-TOE  is the two players game.
+This has been implemented using C language.

 Sample Output of game play